Transformers

 Core model

 Transformer core modeling is available for all transformers in the library.
 A transformer core model can be selected by the Core model combo box.
-Table 1 shows mask properties and the primary side of the transformer for all available core models.
-If Non-Linear is selected as the Core model property, core saturation is modeled as a nonlinear magnetizing inductance on primary side of the transformer.
-If Linear is selected as the Core model property, the core is modeled as a linear magnetizing inductance on the primary side of the transformer.
-If Lm/Rm neglected is selected as the Core model property, magnetizing inductance and resistance will be neglected.
-Certain transformers also have Hysteresis core model compatibility.
+The list bellow describes mask properties and the primary side of the transformer for all available core models.
+Core model can be set to one of the following values:

 Hysteresis effects